slebok/slebok/terms/SoftwareLanguageEngineering.md

 alt:

-> engineering of languages related to software, and of their tools
+> engineering of languages related to software, and of their tools, using tools

 wow!
 ## Classification